 The most popular way to prevent these scaling challenges is to use a stateless app.
 A stateless app interacts with more “sophisticated” clients that save their own state data.
 This allows a stateless app to achieve what looks like stateful operation – and it’s free to replicate itself for easier scaling.

-Stateless Applications In-Depth
+How Do Stateless Applications Work

 A stateless application or stateless process doesn’t store any data related to past transactions on its server.
 It accepts each transaction or user interaction like a blank slate without knowledge of previous interactions.
 Similar to a Coke machine, the stateless app receives a single short-term request and delivers a single response.